跳到主要内容

 Guard1 will execute before Guard2 and both will execute before Guard3.

 info Hint When speaking about globally bound vs controller or locally bound, the difference is where the guard (or other component is bound).
 If you are using app.useGlobalGuard() or providing the component via a module, it is globally bound.
-Otherwise, it is bound to a controller if the decorator precedes a controller class, or to a route if the decorator proceeds a route declaration.
+Otherwise, it is bound to a controller if the decorator precedes a controller class, or to a route if the decorator precedes a route declaration.

 Interceptors